reimagined/resolve/docs/read-side.md

 ### Custom Read Models

-A custom read model recieves a custom store object that allows you to use custom logic to prepare and store the read model's data.

-To create a custom read model, you need to implement a Read Model connector:
+To create a custom Read Model, you need to manually implement a Read Model connector.
+A connector defines functions that manage a custom Read Model's store.
+The following functions can be defined:

+- **connect** - Initialises a connection to a storage.
+- **disconnect** - Closes the storage connection.
+- **drop** - Removes the Read Model's data from the storage.
+- **dispose** - Forcefully disposes all unmanaged resources used by Read Models served by this connector.

 ##### common/read-models/my-custom-read-model-connector.js